-The supplement that I tend to recommend is Curcumin Elite™ by Life Extension.
-This curcumin supplement is absorbed more efficiently than most curcumin supplements and crucially provides curcumin and other curcuminoids in a form that protects them from the digestive system allowing these active compounds to reduce inflammation, help brain health, enhance digestion and support the immune system.
+The supplement that I tend to recommend is Turmeric Curcumin C3 Complex.
+This curcumin supplement contains a patented extract of three of the most researched curcuminoids found in turmeric root called curcumin, demethoxycurcumin (DMC) and Bisdemethoxycurcumin (BDMC).
+Curcumin C3 Complex is absorbed more efficiently than most curcumin supplements and crucially provides curcumin and other curcuminoids in a form that protects them from the digestive system allowing these active compounds to reduce inflammation, help brain health, enhance digestion and support the immune system.

 Scientific studies on the therapeutic properties of curcumin are ongoing.
 It is very clear that this plant has powerful healing properties.
 Unfortunately most of us simply do not use turmeric in our diet.
 Turmeric appears to protect the genetic material within our bodies, quench inflammation which is the causal factor for many age related diseases and protect the cardiovascular system.
 We hear of superfoods all the time, such as acai and goji, but I strongly believe that turmeric should be really be labelled as a’ superfood’.
 The use of Curcumin C3 Complex is in my opinion a no-brainer.